-Check out the Georgia Outdoor Map, to locate these and hundreds more boating and fishing opportunities in Georgia
+Check out our Interactive Fishing & Boating Map, to locate these and hundreds more boating and fishing opportunities in Georgia.

 - A major bass fishing tournament can have a $4–5 million economic impact on the local community.
 A championship event can have a $27 million economic impact.

 - Anglers spend more than $1.1 billion yearly on fishing in Georgia with an economic impact of more than $1.9 billion, generating an estimated 10,600 jobs.

 - Approximately 1.2 million resident anglers fish Georgia's diverse freshwater resources that include more than 4,000 miles of trout streams, 12,000 miles of warm water streams wider than 10 feet, and 500,000 acres of impoundments.

 - Georgia holds the world record largemouth bass weighing 22 pounds, 4 ounces, caught in Montgomery Lake, Georgia in 1932.